 Authorised officers have powers under the Public Health Act 2010 and Public Health Regulation 2022 to protect public health.

-The Secretary of the Ministry of Health or a local government authority appoints suitably qualified and experienced authorised officers.
+The Secretary of the Ministry of Health (the Secretary) or a local government authority appoints suitably qualified and experienced authorised officers.

 Authorised officers may visit a skin penetration business for routine inspections or to investigate a particular incident, for example, bacterial infection.
 These inspections may be undertaken without notice.
 Officers may also provide information, education and advice to businesses and thepublic.

-The powers of authorised officers are outlined in Part 8 of the Public Health Act 2010 (the Act).
+The powers of authorised officers are outlined in Part 8 of the Act.
 Generally, the powers relate to:

-Action may be taken if a business fails to comply with the Act or Public Health Regulations 2022.
+Action may be taken if a business fails to comply with the Act or Regulation.
 This may include:

 Under the Act it is also an offence for a person, without a reasonable excuse, to: